cockroachdb/docs/src/current/cockroachcloud/export-logs.md

 cloud: true
 ---

 CockroachDB {{ site.data.products.standard }} users can use the [Cloud API]({% link cockroachcloud/cloud-api.md %}) to configure log export to [AWS CloudWatch](https://aws.amazon.com/cloudwatch/) or [GCP Cloud Logging](https://cloud.google.com/logging).
-Once the export is configured, logs will flow from all nodes in all regions of your CockroachDB {{ site.data.products.standard }} cluster to your chosen cloud log sink.
+Once the export is configured, logs will flow from all [regions]({% link cockroachcloud/regions.md %}) of your CockroachDB {{ site.data.products.standard }} cluster to your chosen cloud log sink.
 You can configure log export to redact sensitive log entries, limit log output by severity, send log entries to specific log group targets by log channel, among others.

 ## The `logexport` endpoint